 An Ecological Story, The Grass and The Rose: The grass and rose once equally dominated the Colorado alpine tundra.
-But for decades nitrogen pollution rising from Denver and Boulder has been falling on the tundra at an ever increasing rate.
-Nitrogen causes the grass to overtake the rose, but why?
-Scientists originally guessed that the grass simply uses nitrogen for growth more efficiently than the rose, but it turns out the explanation is more complicated.
+But nitrogen pollution from Denver and Boulder has been causing the grass to overtake the rose, and the entire tundra.
+But why?

 Using ecology we see the whole picture- how humans, the soil, the fungi, the rose, the grass, the other plants, and the animals fit together, how they affect each other, and how changes in one part of the system affect other parts of the system.

-The human body is an ecosystem if ever there was one.
-Yet medical practitioners do not receive any training in ecology, and so rarely have the skills to view human health from this perspective.
-Instead, they specialize in single systems and may not be fully informed about how the different systems of our body, inside and out, affect each other.
-I think an ecological perspective is an essential perspective to have when considering a human and her health, and I'm excited to share it with you!
-If you'd like to know more details about how this ecologist ended up working in pre- and perinatal consulting (like my own pre- and perinatal experiences) check out this blog post, or if you'd like to take a look at my Mission Statement, please go to the "About Me" tab.
-I'd love to tell you the values to which I'm committed!
+If you'd like to know more details about how this ecologist ended up working in pre- and perinatal consulting (like my own pre- and perinatal experiences) check out this blog post, or take a look at my Mission Statement.
 You can also solicit my services to improve your parent-science literacy, and figure out how to use parenting science to improve your home life.